New York LLC Publication Requirement: Everything You Need to Know

 Losing the ability to sue in New York is one of the most common consequences of ignoring the publication requirement.
 The LLC will also likely be unable to acquire a Certificate Under Seal, which is more commonly referred to as a certificate of good standing.
 This may impact the LLC's ability to work with certain vendors.

 If the LLC fulfills the publication requirement any time after the 120-day time limit has expired, their ability to do business will be reinstated.
+An LLC also will not lose its liability protection due to failure to meet the publication requirement.

-If you need help fulfilling the New York LLC publication requirement, you can post your legal needs on UpCounsel's marketplace.
+If you need help fulfilling the New York LLC publication requirement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.